ÖBB Class 1044: Liechtenstein – Collision with Truck

-On February 26, 1980, 1044.38 with train 416 collided with a truck on the railway crossing in Liechtenstein at km 11.305 between Feldkirch and Nendeln stations.
+On 26 February 1980, 1044.38 with train 416 collided with a truck on the railway crossing in Liechtenstein at km 11.305 between Feldkirch and Nendeln stations.
 The locomotive overturned.
-After being transferred to the main workshop in Linz, 1044.38 was taken out of service on April 27, 1981, after a total service life of eight months.
+After being transferred to the main workshop in Linz, 1044.38 was taken out of service on 27 April 1981, after a total service life of eight months.

 Neukirchen near Lambach, Upper Austria – Collision between express train and express train

-On September 18, 1987, two express trains collided at Neukirchen near Lambach on the Westbahn.
+On 18 September 1987, two express trains collided at Neukirchen near Lambach on the Westbahn.
 Three people people were killed and 101 injured.
 1042 652 was scrapped, while 1044 092 was rebuilt with a new body; it was completed in 1989 and painted in a checkerboard design.

 Wolfurt, Vorarlberg – Collision between express train and express train

-On August 29, 1988, the “Pfänder” express train collided with an express train on the Lindau-Bludenz railroad line in Wolfurt.
+On 29 August 1988, the "Pfänder" express train collided with an express train on the Lindau-Bludenz railroad line in Wolfurt.
 Five people lost their lives and 46 were injured, some of them seriously.
 The two locomotives ÖBB 1044 051 and 096 were severely damaged.
 Both locomotives were rebuilt with new bodies.
 1044 051 was rebuilt with parts from the 1044.200 series and has since been used as 1044 256 and later 1044 200.

 Bregenz, Vorarlberg – Collision between two express trains

-On August 30, 1989, the express train “Montfort” with ÖBB 1044 023 and the Eurocity Bavaria with SBB Re 4/4 II 11197 collided south of Bregenz on the Lindau-Bludenz line.
+On 30 August 1989, the express train "Montfort" with ÖBB 1044 023 and the Eurocity Bavaria with SBB Re 4/4 II 11197 collided south of Bregenz on the Lindau-Bludenz line.
 One passenger was killed, 16 people were injured, some seriously, and several others were slightly injured.
 1044 023 was rebuilt with a new body.

 Melk, Lower Austria – Head-on collision at Melk station

-On February 13, 1993, a freight train, hauled by ÖBB 1010 008, passed a caution signal when entering Melk station.
+On 13 February 1993, a freight train, hauled by ÖBB 1010 008, passed a caution signal when entering Melk station.
 The driver noticed this and pressed the caution button on the Indusi, but did not reduce the speed of his train.
 As the train was traveling at 90 km/h as scheduled and the monitoring speed of the Indusi version at the time was also only 90 km/h, no emergency braking was applied.
 The driver only realized his mistake shortly before the stop signal and initiated emergency braking.
 Despite this, the freight train collided with a crossing express train, hauled by the almost brand-new 1044 241.
 Three people were killed and around 20 others injured in the head-on collision.
 1044 241 was irreparably damaged.
 However, the staff at the main workshop in Linz managed to build a second unit for the 1044 241 from the remaining accident body of the 1044 043, various spare parts and a huge amount of time.
 This could be put into service around six years after the fatal accident.